ChrisSchulze/portfolio/portfolio/works/dhb.md

 ### One more thing

 I’m glad we could improve some of the sites UX and design flaws.
-I wish we could have developed the whole site though… It is always unsatisfying to let go of a half finished project.
+Also we heightended the visual quality a lot.
+I still wish we could have developed the whole site though.

 ### **Next Project**